 Mother blessings often last a couple of hours, with most following a similar path.
 We begin with guest introductions, welcoming one another into the sacred space, creating a circle to surround the mother with our love, support, and strength.
 Often group activities follow, whilst sharing inspiring and positive pregnancy tales, birth stories, and motherhood experiences.
 Then we open our circle and celebrate with food and drink together.

 Typically, guests are adult women that the mother trusts.
-Babes-in-arms are usually welcomed, though toddlers, older children, and male partners are rarely present, instead joining the mother and her friends for the feast at the end.
+Babes-in-arms are usually welcomed, though toddlers, older children, and male partners or friends are rarely present, instead joining the mother and her friends for the feast at the end.
 This is to ensure that we are not interrupted or distracted, and the mother is able to connect with the space and not worry about the needs of others.
 This is entirely your choice, and I am happy to discuss ways to incorporate your child/ren in the mother blessing.
+It is also worth noting that these celebrations are meant to be inclusive of any pregnant person, regardless of gender identities.

 – facilitation of a Facebook group to organise and connect with the people you wish to invite